tomascordero/safety-exit/readme.txt

 The button is customizable with options to change the color of the button and font, pick an icon from fontawesome's free icon library, update font size, change what the button says and more features coming in the future.

 == Installation ==
-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `plugin-name.php` to the `wp-content/plugins/` directory
-1. Activate the plugin through the \'Plugins\' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress

-Once installed and activated navigate to \"Settings > Safety Exit Settings\" to customize the button
+Once installed and activated you will see a new menu item for "Safety Exit".
+That is where you can customize the button.

 == Frequently Asked Questions ==